 Many people mistakenly use the terms “dietitian” and “nutritionist” interchangeably.
 Although these two professions are undoubtedly related, they maintain distinctive qualities.
 The biggest difference between dietitians and nutritionists lies in the legal restrictions that each title carries.
 Only nutritionists that become registered with Commission on Dietetic Registration (CDR) may legally declare themselves as dietitians or, more precisely, registered dietitians (RDs).

 Unlike dietitians, the nutritionist profession is much less protected under the law.
 In fact, nutritionists that do not intend to use the titles of “dietitian” or “registered dietitian” are often free from government regulation.
-Some states may require nutritionists to obtain an occupational license from a Board of Nutrition, while other states allow individuals to practice as nutritionists without any previous education, training or work experience.
+Some states may require nutritionists to obtain an occupational license from a Board of Nutrition.
+In contrast, others allow individuals to practice as nutritionists without any previous education, training, or work experience.

-Dietitians organize food and nutrition plan and promote healthy eating habits to prevent and treat illness.
-They find work in foodservice businesses or working with patients in hospitals, clinics, and other healthcare facilities.
+Dietitians organize food and nutrition plans and promote healthy eating habits to prevent and treat illness.
+They find work in food service businesses or working with patients in hospitals, clinics, and other healthcare facilities.
 Dietitians can work at colleges and universities, where they may teach nutrition and health classes, do research or focus on the public health issue.
 (Nutrition Science Degree 2018)